monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 >Scsh programs can be pre-compiled to byte-codes and dumped as raw, binary heap images.
 Writing heap images strips out unused portions of the scsh runtime (such as the compiler, the debugger, and other complex subsystems), reducing memory demands and saving loading and compilation times.
 The heap image format allows for an initial `#!/usr/local/lib/scsh/scshvm` trigger on the first line of the image, making heap images directly executable as another kind of shell script.
 >Finally, scsh's static linker system allows dumped heap images to be com- piled to a raw Unix a.out(5) format, which can be linked into the text section of the vm binary.
 This produces a true Unix executable binary file.

 All the above sounds very promising.
-The prevaling comments from people using scsh in real life is however, that it has some annoying problems when used as a script language<sup>1</sup>.
-Its module inclusion is not really tailered for being called as a shebang script.
+The prevailing comments from people using scsh in real life is however, that it has some annoying problems when used as a script language<sup>1</sup>.
+Its module inclusion is not really trailered for being called as a shebang script.
 Error messages are missing location of origin and debugging is quite cumbersome.
 Generally debugging scsh scripts is though of as a major PITA.

 Links